-You are not 'just tired'.
-You are depleted.
-Burnout does not wait for your permission; it crashes your world.
-But here is the twist: energy is not a finite resource; it is a force you generate.
-Ready to flip the switch?
+You are not "just tired," you are depleted, and burnout does not wait for your permission before it crashes your world.
+The good news, though, is that energy is not a finite resource that slowly empties out; it is a force you generate, and once you understand that distinction, everything changes.

-You wake up feeling like a zombie before the coffee even kicks in.
-Your to-do list is overwhelming.
-Your energy is non-existent.
-You shrug it off: 'I'll push through'.
-But doing more when you have got nothing left is like trying to drive a Ferrari on fumes.
-It stalls.
-You sound the alarm when it is too late; relationships strain, decisions blur, creativity flatlines.
-That is the cost of ignoring burnout.
+You know the pattern.
+You wake up feeling like a zombie before the coffee even kicks in, your to-do list is overwhelming, and your energy is non-existent.
+You shrug it off and tell yourself you will push through, but doing more when you have got nothing left is like trying to drive a Ferrari on fumes.
+By the time you sound the alarm, relationships are strained, decisions are blurred, and creativity has flatlined.
+That is the real cost of ignoring burnout, and most of us only recognise it once the damage is already done.

-Here is the mindset shift you need: energy creates energy.
-Your body is not a tank that drains; it is a cycle.
-Drain it too long and it convulses.
-Feed it the right inputs and it rebounds, with momentum that compounds.
-You feel it.
-You thrive.
-But to reignite that spark, you must listen, not grind.
+Here is the mindset shift that turned things around for me: energy creates energy.
+Your body is not a tank that drains to empty; it is a cycle.
+Drain it too long without the right inputs and it convulses, but feed it properly and it rebounds with momentum that compounds over time.
+To reignite that spark, though, you have to learn to listen instead of grind.

 Tactical Framework: Energy Reboot in 5 Steps

-You keep telling yourself 'I am burnt out' not because it is poetic, but because something needs to change.
-You are the boss of your energy, not its hostage.
-Identify the tasks that drain you: meaningless meetings, redundant emails, energy vampires.
+You keep telling yourself you are burnt out, and that is not just a feeling, it is a signal that something needs to change.
+The first move is to identify the tasks that drain you most: meaningless meetings, redundant emails, energy vampires who take without giving back.
 Delete them or delegate them.
-It is not quitting; it is preserving your power.
+This is not quitting; it is preserving your power for the work that actually matters.

-Example: I once let a weekly update meeting drag on for an hour.
-It added zero value and drained my team.
-We scrapped it.
-Productivity and morale lifted.
+I once let a weekly update meeting drag on for an hour every single week, and it added zero value while draining my entire team.
+We scrapped it, and both productivity and morale lifted immediately.
+Sometimes the most impactful thing you can do is subtract.

 2. Prioritise high-energy tasks.